2000 State of Origin series: Aftermath

 A major turning point in State of Origin history occurred in this series, when, in the third game, Bryan Fletcher was seen celebrating his try by performing a fake hand grenade aimed towards the Queensland side.
-The try celebration forced Queensland to change their whole strategy towards Origin and it created a pathway for the Maroons to win fifteen of twenty series since 2006 (including a record eight straight between 2006 and 2013).
+The try celebration forced Queensland to change their whole strategy towards Origin and it created a pathway for the Maroons to win fifteen of twenty-one series since 2006 (including a record eight straight between 2006 and 2013).
 Former Queensland player Wendell Sailor said “As a Queenslander, you never forget that".
 Queensland Origin great Gorden Tallis had previously spoken about how that try celebration eventually led to a shift in the State of Origin balance of power which saw Queensland win back the Shield in 2001, and retain it in 2002.
 Former player Matthew Johns claims that the try celebration started a Queensland dynasty.
 Former Queensland coach Chris Close spoke about Fletcher's try celebration in 2016: "I thought it was disgraceful act and a disgraceful show of disrespect, You would certainly never, ever see that from any Queensland team, It still burns.
 F---ing oath it does".